-Learn about the benefits and advantages of having a portable solar kit to charge your batteries in remote and off-grid situations, Simply un-pack the solar panel and connect it to the battery that you want to charge.
+In the Portable Solar Guide, learn about the benefits and advantages of having a portable solar kit to charge your batteries in remote and off-grid situations.
+Simply unpack the solar panel and connect it to the battery that you want to charge.
 Position and direct the solar panel to have a clear view of the sun.
 Here are a few things you need to know about choosing a portable solar kit.

 Micro to Small – These portable solar kits are designed to charge small items like cell phones and small batteries.
 They often fold into very small packages that are not much larger than a regular envelope, although the footprint can be a few inches thick.
 The units often have a charging output of 1 Watt to 20 Watts.